Home/Reviews/Resale Assessment/Belysa

 Buyers entering Belysa via resale today face the standard 4-year Seller's Stamp Duty (SSD) window introduced in 2023.
 Selling within 1 year incurs 16% SSD; 2 years 12%; 3 years 8%; 4 years 4%.
 After 4 years, no SSD.
 Original EC owners (2011 buyers) are well past their MOP and SSD windows, meaning recent transactions reflect genuine market sentiment, not forced timing.

-◆ Work with MJ
+◆ Talk to MJ